 Fleming became the eighth governor of West Virginia and served three years.
-(Wilson served five, including his term and a year that would have been served by Fleming.)
-Goff, who had apparently won the vote, lost.
+(Wilson served five, including his term, and a year Fleming would have served.)
+Goff, who had won the vote, lost.

 Goff later became a U.S. senator and served from 1912 until 1919, after which he retired to Clarksburg.

 Wilson left politics altogether after his governorship but left his mark as a fighter against corporate privilege.
 Historian Otis Rice described him once as the "most noted foe of corporate privilege" among governors of the era.

 According to the W.Va.
 Heritage Encyclopedia, Wilson represented traditional agrarian Democrats in contrast to the Republicans and the pro-industry wing of his own party.
 He called for improvements in mine safety and the regulation of railroads.